Automated Market Maker

 Hybrid Designs: Combining multiple formulas for different asset types in single pools.

-Intent-Based: Users specify trading intent, solvers find optimal routing across multiple AMMs.
+Intent-Based: Users specify trading intent, and solvers find optimal routing across multiple AMMs.

 Privacy: Private AMMs hiding trading information from other participants.